Chicago-Style Deep-Dish Pizza Recipe

 - 3. Punch dough down; divide in half.
 Roll each portion into an 11-in. circle.
 Press dough onto the bottom and up the sides of two greased 10-in. ovenproof skillets.
 Sprinkle each with 2 cups mozzarella cheese.

 - 4. In a large bowl, combine the tomatoes, tomato sauce, tomato paste and seasonings.
 Spoon 1-1/2 cups over each pizza.
-Layer each with half of the sausage, pepperoni, mushrooms, 1 cup mozzarella and 2 tablespoons Parmesan cheese.
+Layer each with half of the sausage, pepperoni and mushrooms; 1 cup mozzarella; and 2 tablespoons Parmesan cheese.

 - 5. Cover and bake at 450° for 35 minutes.
 Uncover; bake 5 minutes longer or until lightly browned.
 Yield: 2 pizzas (8 slices each).